Fostering in New England!! Pocket Pittie Alert!!

 Despite everything that Babs has been through- she greets every person with a wagging tail and a wiggly butt.
 You'd never know that she once lived a life of abuse and neglect.
 Those days are behind her, and thanks to our friends at Happy K9 in Somerville, MA, and PAWS New England, Babs is onto bigger and better things!!

 Babs is a gorgeous pocket pittie at just 45 pounds.
 She absolutely loves people and her most favorite activity is cuddling on the couch.
 She enjoys going for walks, playing fetch and chasing balls.
-Babs continues to work on leash walking and has had training at Happy K9.
-The great folks there will be providing post adoption assistance for this great gal as they are truly invested in her success!
+Babs continues to work on leash reactivity with dogs and has completed training with Heather Gutshall at Outbound Hounds.
+She will need some continued training and structure to keep up her success.

-Babs would make a wonderful companion for an active family!
+Babs would make a wonderful companion for a dedicated family!
 She is perfectly crate trained and house broken.
 Now she just needs a family to call her own!

 If you've been looking for a new best friend and you think Babs could be THE ONE, we'd love to hear from you!